nithamartin/nithamartin/README.md

 # Hi there 👋 I am Nitha Martin
 Postgraduate student in Econometrics and Financial Technology with strong foundations in financial markets, data analysis, and econometrics.
 Internship experience in financial services and media research, skilled in investment advisory, data reporting, and field marketing.
-Good communication and teamwork skills, with experience contributing to sustainability initiatives and quiz club activities
+Good communication and teamwork skills, with experience contributing to sustainability initiatives and quiz club activities.

 ## Education
 MSc.
 Econometrics and Financial Technology – Cochin University of Science and Technology (2024–2026)